TabbyML/tabby/website/docs/installation/skypilot/index.md

 {"id":"cmpl-ba9aae81-ed9c-419b-9616-fceb92cdbe79","choices":[{"index":0,"text":"    if n <= 1:\n            return n"}]}
 ```

 Now, you can utilize the load balancer URL (`http://44.203.34.65:30001` in this case) within Tabby editor extensions.
-Please refer to `tabby.yaml` for the comprehensive configuration usedin this tutorial.
+Please refer to `tabby.yaml` for the comprehensive configuration used in this tutorial.